-Their latest project, called Smart Ride, is in collaboration with Samsung.
+In 2018, Energica collaborated with Samsung for the Smart Ride project.
 By linking Samsung technology with the bike, they hope to achieve an innovative new riding experience, as well as guaranteeing greater levels of road-safety.

-This company claim to be the UK’s number one selling electric – Super Soco.
-The Super Soco TS costs around £3k (£2.3k with the government discount), but lacks a lot of the polish that its more expensive cousins have – the bodywork is mostly plastic and its maximum speed is a stately 30mph.
-But, if you’re considering an electric moped or scooter to get you around town then this is another option.
-They also launched a slightly more stylish model, the Super Soco TC at the end of 2018, with a third model – the Super Soco CUX set to launch in the not-too-distant future.
+This company claims to be the UK’s number one seller of electric motorcycles – Super Soco.
+The TSx costs £3,748.75, but lacks a lot of the polish that its more expensive cousins have – the bodywork is mostly plastic and its maximum speed is a stately 28mph.
+It offers max torque of 150 Nm with it’s Bosch motor.

 If you’re after something with a bit more grunt, the 125cc Super Soco TC Max received rave-reviews with a range of 60 miles and a top speed of 60mph (depending on restrictions).
 This model comes in at around £5,311.25.